 Trivia: The film was filmed in Malta and many of the extras are Maltese.
 In the scene where Maximus is escaping through the tunnels to get away from the Romans, he finds Cicero on a horse with his neck in a noose.
 This apparently almost killed Tommy Flanagan (the actor who played Cicero) as the horse was restless during filming.
 This is because the scene is in a not very-well lit area underneath the entrance to the capital city of Malta and was filmed at 2 am.
 Apparently some drunkards walking home from drinking in a local bar decided to urinate there, and upset the horse.

-Trivia: When Maximus talks to Lucious about his two horses on his armour, the names he gives them (Argento and Scarto) can be translated as "Silver" and "Scout" the same as the Lone Ranger's and Tonto's horses.
+Trivia: When Maximus talks to Lucious about his two horses on his armour, the names he gives them (Argento and Scatto) can be translated from Latin as "Silver" and "Scout" the same as the Lone Ranger's and Tonto's horses.

 Trivia: In contrast to his tough character Maximus, Russell Crowe requested to be given armour half the weight of everyone else's.
 [To be fair, he did have to perform loads of fight/action scenes in the armour throughout the film, far more so than any other character].

 Trivia: When Maximus is describing his home, the description is actually that of Russell Crowe's own house, used in an ad-lib.